 It is a key factor of a comfortable trekking experience; if your body is used to physical exertion, you will be less likely to suffer from exhaustion or injury.
 Try to get your heart rate up with any form of aerobic activity for at least twenty minutes a day.

 Trekking in the Himalayas can require long days of sustained movement.
 Once or twice per week, try a longer workout to prepare your body for longer distances.
-The Everest and Manasalu treks are both known to be strenuous treks.
+The Everest and Manaslu treks are both known to be strenuous treks.

 In addition to aerobic conditioning, use strength training exercises to tone your muscles before your trek in the Himalayas.
 Using free weights or machines at the gym will build up your strength.